We’re grateful for you.

 Camper Safety:

 We take every safety precaution into consideration when planning and conducting our activities and have extensive staff training so that we can avoid accidents, injuries or dangerous situations.
-All of our staff has been trained in first aid and CPR.
+All of our staff has been trained in first aid and CPR and undergo background checking prior to hiring.
 In addition, we have a full-time Nurse or Health Officer on site.
-Emergency services are only minutes from each camp should the need arise.
+Emergency services are only minutes from camp should the need arise.
 All of our policies, procedures and rules are developed with the safety of your camper in mind.
 Parents must remember to bring a photo ID when picking their camper up from camp.
-No camper will be released to anyone that is not listed on the “Authorization of custody” form.
+No camper will be released to anyone that is not listed on the “Authorization of custody” form or to anyone without photo ID.

 Site Safety:

 Camp staff are identified by a photo name badge and staff shirt.
-All visitors must check in at the office and are escorted by a staff member.
-On the first day of camp, campers receive an orientation about what to do in an emergency and we run a fire drill at the beginning of the week.
+All visitors/contractors must check in at the office and are escorted by a staff member at all times.
+On the first day of camp, campers receive an orientation about what to do in an emergency and we run a fire drill at the beginning of the session

 Camp Accreditation:

-Camp Ohiyesa is a proud member of the American Camping Association.
+Camp Ohiyesa is a proud member of the American Camp Association.
 The ACA is a community of camp professionals and is dedicated to enriching the lives of children and adults through the camp experience.
 The purpose of the ACA-accreditation program is to educate camp owners and directors in the administration of key aspects of camp operation, particularly those related to program quality and the health and safety of campers and staff.
 The standards establish guidelines for needed policies, procedures, and practices.
 The camp, then, is responsible for ongoing implementation of these policies.
+YMCA Camp Ohiyesa is proudly ACA accredited.

 Ohiyesa Summer Camp FAQ